 Someone in Sweden baked a 160kg semla in 2001, fact fiend.

 Yes, we think so.
 This may be photo-shopped, or it may not.
 Who knows.
 And frankly, who cares?
 Look, it’s Bun Boris.

 Are there any famous people called Semla?

 Yes, Semla Hayak, Semla Blair and Semla Norén.
 Måns Semlalöv.
 Many people love the Semlas.
 Sorry, Semlor.

 Can semla-eating be sexy?

 Yes.
 Also, if you bring your loved one semlor, they will love you even more.
 It’s a little known fact.
 Try it.

 Can I get other varieties?

 Yes, it’s actually becoming a Swedish sport to come up with different varieties.
-This year, someone even made a semla-flavour water.
+Last year, someone even made a semla-flavour water.
 And semla flavoured beer.
 And Nacho Semlor.